US could get stake in airlines in exchange for virus grants

 The relief package, which was passed by the Senate and now goes to the House, includes restrictions on other companies that receive aid besides airlines:

-—Employment: Companies that receive loans must maintain current employment levels “to the extent practicable” and in any event not to cut more than 10% of its work force through September.
+—Employment: Companies that receive loans through the $500 billion emergency fund must maintain current employment levels “to the extent practicable” and in any event not to cut more than 10% of their workforce through September.

 —Stock buybacks: Companies will be barred from buying back their own shares for at least 12 months after the loan term ends.
 No dividends on common stock during the same period.

 —Executive pay: No increase in compensation for any executive who was paid more than $425,000 last year.
-For those who made more than $3 million last year, the maximum compensation they could receive is $3 million plus half the difference over that amount.
+For those who made more than $3 million last year, the maximum compensation they could receive is $3 million plus half of any difference over that amount.

 —Golden parachutes: Severance for employees who made more than $425,000 last year can't exceed twice their 2019 compensation.